codeurjc/Performance-testing-in-the-WebRTC-arena/README.md

 - `extract.ipynb`: For extraction of data from an ELK stack
 - `analysis.ipynb`: For data analysis

-To analyze new tests after running OVLT and doing the QoE Analysis, first we need to extract the relevant data from ELK for the analysis Jupyter Notebook.
+To analyze new tests after running OQLT and doing the QoE Analysis, first we need to extract the relevant data from ELK for the analysis Jupyter Notebook.
 For this, we will use the `extract.ipynb` Notebook.

 - First, edit the `.env.template` file, set the location of your ELK stack and change the file name to `.env`.
 - Next, create a directory `dfs_final` in the directory where both Notebooks reside: